Krasko25/Obsidian-Sync/Archive/D_Other Sources.md

 Laila's {{impunity}} (freedom from punishment) helps to avoid problems

-LD carried out her {{threat}} (a suggestion that something unpleasant or violent will happen) in a form her neighbours. <!--SR:!2024-01-31,8,286-->
+LD carried out her {{threat}} (a suggestion that something unpleasant or violent will happen) in a form of her neighbours. <!--SR:!2024-02-22,22,286-->

 Leila had an amazing {{artistic process}} (creative process) yesterday